 - VRU_general: AHS or NoRotation update

-- For heading of the MTi-G-700, the bias estimation depends on the filter profile:
+- For heading of the MTi-G-700 and MTi-G-710, the bias estimation depends on the filter profile as well:

-- GeneralMag: magnetometer, NoRotation update and accelerometer/GPS comparison
+- GeneralMag: magnetometer, NoRotation update and accelerometer/GNSS comparison

-- Automotive: NoRotation update, accelerometer/GPS comparison and holonomic constraints
+- Automotive: NoRotation update, accelerometer/GNSS comparison and holonomic constraints